jesuismarie/Boot2root/README.md

 ## Setup Instructions

-To begin your Boot2Root challenge, download the designated vulnerable machine image (e.g., from VulnHub or Offensive Security) and run it inside a virtual environment.
+To begin your Boot2Root challenge, download the designated vulnerable machine ISO and run it inside a virtual environment.

 ### Requirements